 It is difficult to quantify the intensity of pain.
 Every individual experiences pain differently and we each tolerate pain to varying degrees.
 We can divide pain into two general categories based on duration: Acute and Chronic.

 Acute pain is generally short in duration and associated with minor injuries or stresses.
 You might experience acute back pain after participating in a sport, working around the house, gardening, taking a tumble or sleeping awkwardly.
-The pain is most commonly the result of straining muscles in the back, compressing a disc or inflammation of the nerves rooted to the spinal cord.
+The pain is most commonly the result of straining muscles in the back, compressing a disc or inflammation of the nerves rooted in the spinal cord.

 Back pain that persists for more than 3 months is considered Chronic.
 It often gets progressively worse and the cause can be difficult to diagnose.
 Acute back pain that is left untreated may develop into Chronic pain.
-Chronic back pain is sometimes the result of degenerative diseases such as arthritis or osteoporosis, or scar tissues built up on the lumbar structure.
+Chronic back pain is sometimes the result of degenerative diseases such as arthritis or osteoporosis, or scar tissues built upon the lumbar structure.